AtelierArith/dart-random-logo/README.md

 # dart-random-logo

-This repository provides a argorithm generating fractal-like images using SVD written in Dart.
+This repository provides an algorithm for generating fractal-like images using SVD written in Dart.

 ## How to use

-- Install `dart`
+1. Install `dart` by following the official Dart installation guide.

+2. Clone the repository:

 ```sh
 $ git clone https://github.com/AtelierArith/dart-random-logo